Departments of Haiti

 In the administrative divisions of Haiti, the department (département d'Haïti, /fr/; depatman Ayiti) is the first of four levels of government.
-Haiti is divided administratively into ten departments, which are further subdivided into 42 arrondissements, 145 communes, and 571 communal sections.
+Haiti is divided administratively into ten departments, which are further subdivided into 42 arrondissements, 149 communes, and 574 communal sections as of 2021.

+The Haitian government separately divides communes into villes, quartiers, and sections rurales to count urban and rural populations.
+Generally, each commune has one ville which serves as the administrative center and corresponds to the largest urban communal section.
+Quartiers are also counted as urban, but they are less populated and usually located in a different communal section.

 In 2014, there was a proposal by the Chamber of Deputies to increase the number of departments from 10 to 14 —perhaps as high as 16.